theseus-rs/rsql/rsql_cli/docs/src/chapter2/header/index.md

 ## header

+The `.header` command controls whether rsql displays a header row (column names) above query results.
+By default, the header is displayed, making it easier to interpret data, especially for wide tables or unfamiliar queries.

 ### Usage

 ```text
 .header <on|off>
 ```

-### Description
+### When to use

-The header command sets the display of the header in the CLI.
-By default, the header is displayed.
-If the `header` command is set to `off`, the header will not be displayed.
+- Enable the header (`on`) for interactive exploration, data analysis, or when sharing results with others.
+- Disable the header (`off`) for minimal output, such as when exporting data for further processing.

 ### Examples